Passing stress onto the baby through the placenta

-Mothers may pass stress onto their babies two different ways, according to new studies.
+Mothers may pass stress onto their babies in two different ways, according to new studies.
 Findings presented by University of Pennsylvania researchers at the 2013 meeting of the Society for Neuroscience shows that mothers could pass the damaging effects of stress onto their newborns through their placentas and through bacteria in their vaginas.

 Scientists already know that stress felt by mothers during pregnancy can negatively affect fetal neurodevelopment and increase the risk for autism and schizophrenia.
 The CDC estimates that an average of 1 in 110 children has an autism spectrum disorder, which includes a variety of closely-related developmental disorders.